TimothyDelille/timothydelille.github.io/_content/stanford_cs228_probabilistic_graphical_modeling.md

 One should try to limit the number of variables or make sure that the model's graph is not too densely connected.

 Popular objective for training CRFs: max-margin loss, a generalization of the objective for training SVMs.
 Models trained using this loss are called *structured support vector machines* or *max-margin networks*.
-Thiis loss is more widely used in practice.
-Only reauires MAP inference rather than general (e.g. marginal inference).
+This loss is more widely used in practice.
+Only requires MAP inference rather than general (e.g. marginal inference).

 ## Learning in latent variables models (LVMs)
 * LVMs enable us to **leverage prior knowledge**.
 E.g. language model of news articles.
 We know our set of news articles is a mixture of $$K$$ distinct distributions (one for each topic).
 Let $$x$$ be an article and $$t$$ a topic (unobserved variable), we may build a more accurate model $$p(x\vert t)p(t)$$.
 We now learn a separate $$p(x\vert t)$$ for each topic rather than trying to model everything with one $$p(x)$$.
 However, since $$t$$ is unobserved we cannot use the previous learning methods.